Finding Solace After the Death of a Child

 Receiving concrete acts of charity

-“Around us, a number of people got involved.
+“Around us, a number of people stepped in.
 Choir members recreated a choir for mass.
 Some groups started praying for our family.
 Some friends tried to find ways to help me.
 When Gilles went back to work, a friend of mine took a day off to stay with me.
 Those acts did me a world of good.
 There was no attempt to explain anything.
 People just remained available and within reach.
-They laid some sweetness on the hours which were deprived of any gentleness.
-They did not talk much, just saying ‘We are with you.’ ”
+They laid some sweetness on rough hours deprived of any gentleness.
+They would not talk much, just saying ‘We are with you.’ “

-Gilles was most impressed by acts of charity demonstrated by unknown people.
+Gilles was most impressed by acts of charity demonstrated by strangers.
 “In the midst of evil, I saw goodness arise.
 Little signs were dropped quietly on our days: some helpful action, word or service.
 I recognized the core of the Gospel in them.
-Indeed, evil is in the world, but there’s also benevolent attention, freely emerging.
+Indeed, evil exists in the world, but there’s also benevolent attention, freely springing up.
 I received those actions as support.
-They did not claim to explain anything, but they did bring some relief.
+People did not claim to explain anything, but they did bring some relief.
 When a child dies, you feel immensely alone.
 Talking does not give back the child, however it opens a window.”

 Praying “Hail Mary” as a couple to keep standing

-“Gilles and I then decided to stay as two, to talk and listen to each other, even when we could not find the words.
+Eléonore: “Gilles and I then decided to stay as two, to talk and listen to each other, even when we could not find the words.
 We would tell each other how we felt, avoiding judgment.
-We did not try to be on the same pace.
+We did not try to be on the same page.
 Each one moves forward differently.
-Some days, one of us will break down whilst the other holds on; the next day, it’ll be the other way round.
-We accept those shifts.
-We make sure we ‘sound out’ our couple.
-Mutually watching on each other preserves us.
-It does not remove the sorrow but it soothes it.
-I learn to respect the time lags with my partner.
-I accept that we do not feel the same things at the same time.
-I accept that we have different ways to express our sorrow.
-I train myself to put simple questions, like ‘Are you alright?
+Some days, one of us would break down whilst the other would hold on; the next day, it’d be the other way round.
+We accepted those shifts.
+We made sure we’d ‘sound out’ our couple.
+Mutually watching on each other preserved us.
+It did not remove the sorrow but it soothed it.
+I learnt to respect the time lags with my partner.
+I accepted that we do not feel the same things at the same time.
+I accepted that we have different ways to express our sorrow.
+I trained myself to put simple questions, like ‘Are you alright?
 How are you doing?’
-I recognize how beneficial this question is when it is asked over and over again.
+I recognized how beneficial this question was when you keep asking it.
 I can see that it has been sustaining us for a long time.
-And also, I thank for the silence we are able to give to each other.”
+And also, I was thankful for the silence we were able to give to each other.”

 “I believe we are resurrected with our bodies.
 I have a very concrete expectation.
 I’m very supported by the fact that I’m going to see him again.
 It’s not just a spiritual, soul-to-soul thing.
 I’m convinced that one day I’ll run my hand through his blond mane again because we resurrect with our bodies in the end.
 I’m not ashamed of it.
 This image stays with me.
 It doesn’t tell of an unreal dream.
 It speaks of the hope of an encounter.
 It speaks of a love that does not disappear.
 It sets a light for tomorrow in my day today.”